cmr-sims/cymr/docs/source/api/cmr.rst

 .. currentmodule:: cymr.cmr

-The :py:mod:`cmr` module provides tools for implementing various CMR model variants using the :py:class:`CMR` class.
+The :py:mod:`~!cymr.cmr` module provides tools for implementing various CMR model variants using the :py:class:`CMR` class.
 Rather than implementing one specific version of CMR, :py:class:`CMR` is designed to be highly configurable via changes to the :py:class:`CMRParameters` class, which